ithirteeng/CurrencyRateProject/README.md

 # CurrencyRateProject
 *Pet project*<br/>

-It's an application, where you can мшуц currency exchanging rates relative to Ruble.<br/>
+It's an application, where you can view currency exchanging rates relative to Ruble.<br/>
 The purpose of creating this application was learning how to work with API.

 ## Technology stack: